namankr85100/astro-chart-dob/readme.md

 ## Installation
-pip install kerykeion , python setup.py install and then run python manage.py Kerykeion is a Python 3 package, make sure you have Python 3 installed on your system.
+"pip install kerykeion ", "python setup.py install" and then run "python manage.py" Kerykeion is a Python 3 package, make sure you have Python 3 installed on your system.